lewis-j/Paper-back-pals-fronet-end/README.md

 - **Firebase Authentication** is used for secure login and account management.
 - **JWT** tokens secure backend interactions.
 - Sensitive data is encrypted and stored safely.
+- Basic user privacy features implemented for demonstration purposes.
+- For production deployment, additional privacy compliance features would be required.

 ## Real-Time Features